- Send with Email

 Article 12 is relevant to the right to political participation because in many jurisdictions a person whose legal capacity is deprived or restricted is – either automatically or through a judicial process – deprived of the right to vote and to stand for election.
 In some jurisdictions they are also deprived of the right to join or form associations such as non-governmental organisations, political parties or trade unions.
 This calls into question the fulfilment of the principle of non-discrimination enshrined in Article 29 which states that state parties “shall guarantee persons with disabilities political rights and the opportunity to enjoy them on an equal basis with others.”

-As with a reservation, a state party can ratify a treaty with a declaration setting out a state’s interpretation of how it will implement the article or part of an article.
+As with a reservation, a state party can accept (typically ratify) a treaty with a declaration setting out a state’s interpretation of how it will implement the article or part of an article.
 A declaration, distinct from a reservation, is not seeking to limit or alter the legal effects of a provision.
 Still, in practice, the interpretative effects of a state in a declaration, can amount to a de facto reservation by having similar effect.

 Have EU Member States ratified the CRPD without a declaration to Article 12?

 Sources: FRA, 2014; United Nations Treaty Collection.

 |No, Member State has made a reservation or declaration to Article 12|